Terenceyuyue/varFEM/README.md

 FEM1D.m and main_FEM1D.m introduce FEM programming of one dimensional problems.
 The assembly of stiffness matrix and load vector is explained in detail.

 ## 2-D Poisson equation
-Folder FEM2D includes the source codes of solving the 2-D Poisson equation.
+The source codes of solving the 2-D Poisson equation are presented, see Poisson.m, PoissonP2.m and PoissonP3.m.
-   See chapter 2 for illustration.

-## Adaptive finite element method and Newest-node bisection
-The adpative finite element method (AFEM) is introduced in Chapter 5 for the Poisson equation with homogeneous Dirichlet conditions.
-Each step was explained in detail, viz. the loops of the form:

-           SOLVE -> ESTIMATE -> MARK -> REFINE

-The newest-node bisection for the local mesh refinement was clearly stated  thanks to the smart idea in iFEM.
-The MATLAB codes are in Folder AFEM2D.

 ## Linear elasticity equations